Last updated on June 7th, 2023

 When preparing for medical oncology board exams, it is important to remember that they are primarily testing your clinical knowledge.
 Therefore, expect to find many questions that will assess your knowledge about treatment modalities and which interventions are the most appropriate for each case.
 You can be tested on the details regarding a specific intervention, the most suitable treatment in particular populations and disease variants, and on treatment algorithms.

-This post will be focusing on treatment algorithms.
+This post will be focusing on treatment algorithms for the oncology board exams.
 Treatment algorithms refer to ranking of different treatment interventions according to first-line treatments, followed by second-line, third-line, fourth-line, and so forth until reaching the last line of treatment.

-The more difficult questions will present clinical cases in which you must treat the patient using lower levels of treatment algorithms (second-line, third-line, fourth-line treatment, or even lower).
+The more difficult questions on the oncology board exams will present clinical cases in which you must treat the patient using lower levels of treatment algorithms (second-line, third-line, fourth-line treatment, or even lower).
 These questions are also presented in two different ways.

 Firstly, the question could make it obvious that the patient does not qualify for the first line of treatment, and hence, an alternative treatment must be sought.
 This could be due to the patient suffering from an adverse reaction from the first-line treatment, or the first-line treatment could worsen the patient’s particular condition due to other medical conditions presented in the patient’s history.
 You must be vigilant to spot any relevant information that could change the best treatment option to a lower level treatment algorithm.

 Secondly, the exam question could simply omit the first line of treatment from the response questions.
 The question statement may be straightforward, with the patient qualifying for the first-line treatment.
 However, due to the omission of the first line of treatment, you must choose the next best option presented in the response options.